Integrin Activity in Disease

 Therefore, Sharpin-mediated integrin inhibition could explain some of the oncogenic and pro-metastasis properties of Sharpin.
 However, in addition to integrins, Sharpin binds several other signalling proteins and regulates their activity, suggesting that Sharpin acts as a multifunctional adaptor protein.
 For example, Sharpin is a component of the linear ubiquitination assembly complex (LUBAC) that promotes signal-induced activation of the oncogenic and pro-inflammatory transcription factor NF-κB, which mediates the cellular response to various stimuli.
 Furthermore, direct interaction of Sharpin with PTEN, one of the most commonly lost tumor suppressors in human cancer, inhibits PTEN activity.

 Despite the recent discoveries in the linear ubiquitin field and the range of functional Sharpin interactors, a systematic approach to map individual proteins and signalling pathways regulated by Sharpin and/or LUBAC has not been reported.
 We have now recently determined the first ‘Sharpin interactome’, which identifies a large number of potential Sharpin interactors and suggests that Sharpin regulates a wide range of key biological processes, such as metabolism, RNA processing, vesicular transport and the actin cytoskeleton (Khan et al., under review).
 In addition, we confirm the novel direct interaction between Sharpin and the Arp2/3 complex, which forms the branched actin filaments that mediate a range of important cellular functions like cell migration and endocytosis.
 Using super-resolution microscopy we show that Sharpin and the Arp2/3 complex colocalize in lamellipodia, the leading edge of migrating cells.
 Furthermore, we identify residues in Sharpin that mediate Arp2/3 binding.
-Using a specific Arp2/3 binding-deficient Sharpin mutant we identify a novel role for Sharpin in lamellipodium formation and cell migration that depends on Sharpin interaction with the Arp2/3 complex but is independent of LUBAC function (Khan et al., under review).
+Using a specific Arp2/3 binding-deficient Sharpin mutant we identify a novel role for Sharpin in lamellipodium formation and cell migration that depends on Sharpin interaction with the Arp2/3 complex but is independent of LUBAC function (Khan et al., Journal of Cell science, 2017).

 Furthermore, using mass spectroscopy analyses of GFP-Sharpin, pulled down from cancer cells, and recombinant GST-Sharpin, subjected to in vitro kinase assays, we identified a number of conserved residues that are phosphorylated by oncogenic kinases.
 Mutation of a selection of these residues identified phosphorylation sites that critically regulate Sharpin-mediated Arp2/3 activation and LUBAC function without affecting Sharpin-mediated integrin inhibition.
 We now aim to develop phosphorylation-specific antibodies to further study what role these phosphorylation events play in Sharpin function and to identify the kinases that mediate these phosphorylation events.
 Furthermore, we will determine if Sharpin gets differentially phosphorylated under different experimental conditions.